Fatty Liver (Nonalcoholic Fatty Liver Disease, Nonalcoholic Steatohepatitis)

 - NAFLD can be divided into isolated fatty liver in which there is only accumulation of fat, and nonalcoholic steatohepatitis (NASH) in which there is fat and damage to liver cells.

 - NASH progresses to scarring and ultimately to cirrhosis, with all the complications of cirrhosis, for example, gastrointestinal bleeding, liver failure, and liver cancer.

 - The development of nonalcoholic fatty liver disease is intimately associated with and is probably caused by obesity and diabetes.

 - NAFLD is considered a manifestation of the metabolic syndrome.

 - The symptoms of nonalcoholic fatty liver disease are primarily those of the complications of cirrhosis in patients with NASH; isolated fatty liver infrequently causes symptoms and usually is discovered incidentally.
 The complications of cirrhosis include:

 - The differentiation of isolated fatty liver from NASH usually requires a liver biopsy.

 - The most promising treatments for NAFLD are weight loss including bariatric surgery and exercise.

 - Several drugs have been studied in the treatment of NASH.
 There is little evidence that any drug is effective in slowing the disease progression of NASH.

 - Many diseases are associated with NASH and are part of the metabolic syndrome.
-These diseases should be screened for and treated, for example, high blood pressure, dyslipidemia.
+These diseases should be screened for and treated, for example, high blood pressure, dyslipidemia and diabetes.

 - Nonalcoholic fatty liver disease, including NASH affects young children as well.